 - Remember Chapter 1 and all the learning theories we studied (Kolb, Bloom, Emotional Intelligence, Creativity, et. al.).
 Your answers will use Kolb and Bloom extensively to help frame your examples.
 More on this in an upcoming section of this chapter.

 - Recall what kind of learner you most related to within Kolb’s cycle, and think about how that might affect the kind of story you tell about your learning through experience.
 Use that to your advantage in your storytelling!

 - Remember that the task is to exhibit college-level learning.
-Concentrate on those 3 to 4 upper levels of Bloom’s Taxonomy and think of examples that exhibit those cognitive domains.
+Concentrate on those 4 upper levels of Bloom’s Taxonomy and think of examples that exhibit those cognitive domains (apply, analyze, evaluate, create).

 - Think about a time when you had to deal with a problem in your work or other experience.
 How’d you handle it?

 - What’s something you do every day that seems common to you but would be too complicated to explain to others?